Sapienza-ACSAI/.github/profile/README.md

 ## Repositories syllabus

 The underlying concept of this repository system is to establish the independence of each repository.
 This approach ensures that each repository exclusively contains content related to a specific subject.
 Presented here is the **syllabus** of these repositories, essentially serving as a concise summary of all the repositories, complete with relevant hyperlinks.
 This approach has been adopted to enhance the clarity of navigation within the profile.
-Below, you will find a table featuring all the subjects that are listed on the [course page](https://corsidilaurea.uniroma1.it/it/corso/2023/30786/cds) Please note that the corresponding professors have been updated as of the academic year **2022/2023**.
+Below, you will find a table featuring all the subjects that are listed on the [course page](https://corsidilaurea.uniroma1.it/it/corso/2023/30786/cds).
+Please be aware that the material and information provided below have been updated to reflect the academic year **2022/2023**.

 <table align="center">
   <tr>